-NMFS may require project sponsors to investigate site-specific variables critical to the fish screen system design.
+NOAA may require project sponsors to investigate site-specific variables critical to the fish screen system design.
 This investigation may include fish behavioral response to hydraulic conditions, weather conditions (ice, wind, flooding, etc.), river stage-discharge relationships, seasonal operations, sediment and debris problems, resident fish populations, potential for creating predation opportunity, and other pertinent information.
 The size of salmonids present at a potential screen site usually is not known, and can change from year-to-year based on flow and temperature conditions.
 Thus, adequate data to describe the size-time relationship requires substantial sampling over a number of years.
-NMFS will normally assume that fry-sized salmonids are present at all sites unless adequate biological investigation proves otherwise.
-The burden of proof is the responsibility of the owner of the screen facility.
+NOAA will normally assume that fry-sized salmonids are present at all sites unless adequate biological investigation proves otherwise.
+The burden of proof is the responsibility of the owner of the screen facility.2 and 4) an acceptable alternate plan should the prototype not adequately protect fish.
+Additional information can be found in Experimental Fish Guidance Devices, position statement of the National Oceanic and Atmospheric Administration Fisheries, Southwest Region, January 1994.

-New facilities which propose to utilize unproven fish protection technology frequently require:

-- 1) development of a biological basis for the concept; - 2) demonstration of favorable behavioral responses in a laboratory setting; - 3) an acceptable plan for evaluating the prototype installation; - 4) an acceptable alternate plan should the prototype not adequately protect fish.
+New facilities which propose to utilize unproven fish protection technology frequently require: 1) development of a biological basis for the concept; 2) demonstration of favorable behavioral responses in a laboratory setting; 3) an acceptable plan for evaluating the prototype installation;